MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/opt-in-places-preview.md

 - **Location Plans:** allow employees to share their proposed location schedule and see who else is attending in-person.
 - **In-Person Meetings:** Easily communicate your intention to work together with an in-person meeting invite.
-- **Hybrid RSVP:** Meeting participants can share whether they’ll attend in person or remote.
+- **Hybrid RSVP:** Meeting participants can share whether they attend in person or remote.
 - **Peek Cards:** Easily see who’s coming into the office and adjust your location plan, directly from your Outlook Calendar.
 Receive notifications to book space on days in office.
 - **Expanded Presence:** add location to your presence signal to indicate when you’re in the office or a particular office.

 To learn how to enable and configure these features for your organization, review the onboarding guide [here](deployoffice/places/deployment-guide-for-places).
-This guide will take you through the following steps:
+This guide takes you through the following steps:

 - Getting the latest version of Outlook to support Places
 - Enabling the web app experience for your users
 - Accessing the Teams Preview environment for Places Features
 - Configuring Places for your organization

-## You may also opt-in to try additional features as they become available
+## You may also opt in to try additional features as they become available

-The following features will be available for early access as part of the public preview program.
-We will release these features in waves as we ramp-up capacity to meet demand:
+The following features are available for early access as part of the public preview program.
+We'll release these features in waves as we ramp-up capacity to meet demand:

 - **Places Finder:** Book desks or rooms with the value of additional data: images of the space, floorplans, information about technology available.
-- **Intelligent Booking:** Receive recommended rooms or desk pools and with one click, book suggested space or browse other suggestions.
+- **Intelligent Booking:** Receive recommended rooms or desk pools and with one select, book suggested space or browse other suggestions.
 - **Places Explorer:** get a singular view of the people, spaces, and experiences at each workplace location.
 - **Analytics features:** get access to intent and actual occupancy and utilization data.
 - **Auto-release policies:** allow reserved rooms to be automatically released if unoccupied.